February 18, 2019

 3. Structured Data

-In order to comply with Schema.org, it's necessary to render a script with type application/ld+json.
+To comply with Schema.org, it's necessary to render a script with type application/ld+json.
 Here's what a <JsonLD /> component might look like, with our approach.

 import PropTypes from 'prop-types';